urschrei/lonlat_bng/README.md

 ### Conclusion
-Using multithreading gives excellent performance (Pyproj – which is a compiled [Cython](http://cython.org) binary – is now less than 20% faster than Rust, on average).
+Using multithreading gives excellent performance (Pyproj – which is a compiled [Cython](http://cython.org) binary – is now only ~20% faster than Rust, on average).
 Not bad, considering the relative youth of Rust *as a language* (let alone this library), and the maturity of the [PROJ.4](https://en.wikipedia.org/wiki/PROJ.4) project.

 ## Accuracy
 The Helmert transform used is accurate to within 7 metres on average, so this library is **not suitable** for calculations used in e.g. surveying.
 If higher accuracy is required, please use a product which incorporates the OSTN02 calculations, which adjust for local variation within the Terrestrial Reference Frame.
 [See here](http://www.ordnancesurvey.co.uk/business-and-government/help-and-support/navigation-technology/os-net/surveying.html) for more information.